-Linux is a Unix-like open source operating system originally designed to run on personal computers running the Intel x86 architecture.
-Since its release in 1991, various organizations have released customized “flavors” of Linux to users, including Ubuntu and others.
+Linux is a Unix-like open-source operating system originally designed to run on personal computers running the Intel x86 architecture.
+Ubuntu is a popular version of Linux, based on the Debian Linux distribution.

 While Unbuntu provides excellent localized security, there are plenty of security and privacy terrors waiting for Ubuntu users on the internet.
 Any time you’re connected to the web, you run the risk of a third party violating your privacy and stealing your personal and business-related information.